-Ripple (XRP) has been growing in popularity amongst cryptocurrency enthusiasts.
+Ripple XRP has been growing in popularity amongst crypto enthusiasts.
 This coin is unlike many others, making it a little more difficult to understand.
-Everyone should have the opportunity to trade Ripple, but before jumping into it, it is important that you understand how the coin works, its requirements, and what makes it different from other cryptocurrencies.
+Everyone should have the opportunity to trade XRP, but before jumping into it, it is important that you understand how the coin works, its requirements, and what makes it different from other coins.

-Ripple is one of the largest cryptocurrencies currently on the market as per market capitalization.
-One of Ripple’s most incredible features is that it could, theoretically, run without the Ripple company.
+Ripple XRP is one of the largest digital assets currently on the market as per market capitalization.
+One of Ripple XRP’s most incredible features is that it could, theoretically, run without the Ripple company.
 This is because it is a distributed open-source internet protocol.

-Like most digital assets, Ripple is not buyable with USD, EUR, or other forms of fiat.
-If you are looking to receive Ripple, you will need to use an exchange like ShapeShift, which you can visit at ShapeShift.io.
+Like most digital assets, XRP is not buyable with USD, EUR, or other forms of fiat.
+If you are looking to receive XRP, you will need to use an exchange like ShapeShift, which you can visit at ShapeShift.io.
 You may trade other digital assets such as bitcoins (BTC) to receive it.

-Before trading any coin for Ripple, it’s important to assure that you have a wallet that can hold the coin.
-Some wallets that are able to store Ripple include:
+Before trading any coin for XRP, it’s important to assure that you have a wallet that can hold the coin.
+Some wallets that are able to store XRP include:

 - Some hardware wallets (Ledger S Nano, etc.)

-If you aren’t sure if your favorite wallet can store Ripple, reach out to your wallet provider and ask if they have a list of supported coins.
+If you aren’t sure if your favorite wallet can store XRP, reach out to your wallet provider and ask if they have a list of supported coins.